 Create your budget.

-If you’re like me, this the most daunting task – actually creating the budget.
+If you’re like me, this is the most daunting task – actually creating the budget.
 Many people use Google Sheets or Excel, but I’m all for convenience.
 If you want something quick and easy, a budget calculator is a simple tool for forming your financial plan.

 Know how much is coming in, but more importantly, how much is going out.